The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 Thanks for reading until the end and I hope you have a better idea of what to do in Lucca in one day!

-I visited Lucca many times while living and traveling around Tuscany, and I always have a great time – It’s safe, relatively inexpensive, food is great, and it simply makes a great day trip from Pisa or Florence.
+I visited Lucca many times while living and traveling around Tuscany, and I always have a great time – Lucca’s historic center is safe, relatively inexpensive, food is great, and it simply makes a great day trip from Pisa or Florence.

 Whether you’re watching the sunset from the ancient walls or toasting the day with a glass of local wine, the memories you’ll make here will remain forever!